Choosing the Right Poly Mailers for Your Business

 The most circular options are at the top right, in the dark green column (Circularity ranking of A, produced domestically).

-While there are many options, EcoEnclose has committed to offering only the eight blends available in the A and B categories of circularity.
+While there are many options, EcoEnclose has committed to offering only the six blends available in the A and B categories of circularity.
 Four blends are produced in the USA, and four are made overseas (mainly in Southeast Asia.)

 Source: EcoEnclose.
 Click to enlarge.

-Our Success Criteria: Why These Eight Blends
+Our Success Criteria: Why These Six Blends

 We’ve ranked the poly film blends on the market with two primary considerations: